mxpv/podsync/README.md

   [feeds.ID1]
-  url = "{FEED_URL}" # URL address of a channel, group, user, or playlist. page_size = 50 # The number of episodes to query each update (keep in mind, that this might drain API token) schedule = "@every 6h" # Cron expression format.
+  url = "{FEED_URL}" # URL address of a channel, group, user, or playlist. page_size = 50 # The number of episodes to query each update (keep in mind, that this might drain API token) cron_schedule = "@every 6h" # Cron expression format.
 See details below quality = "high" # or "low" format = "video" # or "audio" cover_art = "{IMAGE_URL}" # Optional URL address of an image file